Bill Wurtz: History videos

+Two of Wurtz's most viewed videos are History of Japan and History of the Entire World, I Guess.
+These are both about history, unlike most of his channel.

 History of Japan

 In 2016, Wurtz released History of Japan, a nine-minute YouTube video that outlines Japan's history.
 The video gave him wider popularity, following an increase in subscribers due to his Vine popularity.
 Wurtz has stated he chose the topic due to his lack of knowledge of it.
 According to Wurtz, it took fourteen weeks to make History of Japan.
-The video covers key events of Japan's history, such as the spread of rice farming, the introduction of Buddhism, internal conflicts between rulers, its alliance with Britain, World War I, World War II, the atomic bombings of Hiroshima and Nagasaki, and its post-war economic miracle.
-It showcases Wurtz's visual and comedic style through fast-paced narration and animation, intercut with short musical jingles.
+The video covers key events of Japan's history, such as the spread of rice farming, the introduction of Buddhism, internal conflicts between rulers, the Meiji Restoration, its alliance with Britain, World War I, World War II, the atomic bombings of Hiroshima and Nagasaki, and its post-war economic miracle.
+It showcases Wurtz's visual and comedic style through fast-paced narration and animation—with some topics being mentioned for only one second—intercut with short musical jingles.

 History of Japan went viral on social media after its release on February 2, 2016, and received over four million views by February 8.
-It received considerable attention on Tumblr and Reddit, and became a lasting internet meme, with people posting quotes and images from it while discussing subjects such as politics.
-As of October 2025, the video has over 85 million views.
+It received considerable attention on Tumblr and Reddit, and became a lasting Internet meme, with people posting quotes and images from it while discussing subjects such as politics.
+As of September 2026, the video has over 86 million views.

 Adario Strange of Mashable described the video as "an entertaining new approach to education".
 German Lopez of Vox called it a "strange", "pretty good", and "surprisingly funny" video.
-Lopez noted the poor coverage of Japanese war crimes against Korea and China in the 20th century and attributed this omission to the video's short runtime.
+Owing to the video's short runtime, Lopez noted the poor coverage of Japanese war crimes against Korea and China in the 20th century, while media scholar Sally McLaren noted the absence of indigenous and women's history.
 In 2021, Polygon listed it in its list of top 25 "dumb internet videos".